 Tables should be typed on separate pages.
 They should be numbered consecutively with Arabic numerals, have a brief title, and be cited in the text.
 It should be possible to understand the information in a table without reading the text.
 The information in a very small table can be presented more economically as one or two sentences of text.
 Units should appear in parentheses in the column headings but not in the body of the table.
 Words or numerals should be repeated on successive lines; ditto should not be used.

 If you are not a native English speaker, we strongly recommend that you have your manuscript professionally edited before submission.
-A list of companies that will edit your manuscript for a fee can be found here http://authorservices.wiley.com/bauthor/english_language.asp.
+Expert help (with translation, language editing, formatting, and figure preparation) to ensure that your manuscript is ready for submission can be found here: http://wileyeditingservices.com/en/.
 Professional editing is not compulsory, but will mean that reviewers are better able to read and assess your manuscript.
-Use of one of these companies does not guarantee acceptance or preference for publication in this journal.
+Use of these resources does not guarantee acceptance or preference for publication in this journal.